Mapsui/Mapsui/docfx/documentation/nuget-of-latest-build.md

 # NuGet of Latest Build

 On every commit the build server is triggered which publishes a NuGet package of that build.
 It's version number is the current version of the master branch followed by a dot and the build number.
 The package is not published to nuget.org but to a AppVeyor feed.
+You can see the latest packages [here](https://ci.appveyor.com/project/pauldendulk/mapsui/build/artifacts).
 You need to add this feed to be able to install the package to your project.

 ## Add the feed in Visual Studio